 Saliva contains bacteria that cause tooth decay.
 Keep your own teeth and mouth healthy so you are less likely to transfer these bacteria to your baby.
 Avoid sharing spoons and other utensils with your baby.
 Also, don't "clean" your baby's pacifier with your mouth.

-- Prevent prolonged contact with sugars in formula and breast milk.
+- Prevent prolonged contact with sugars in formula, breast milk, juice, or other sugary liquid.

-Remove a bottle from your baby's mouth before your baby falls asleep.
-This practice helps prevent mouth bacteria from producing acids that cause baby bottle tooth decay.
-Also, clean your baby's teeth after feeding, especially at night.
+Remove a bottle from your baby's mouth before they fall asleep.
+This can help prevent baby bottle tooth decay.
+Try to clean your baby's teeth after feeding, especially at night.

 - Use fluoride supplements only as directed.

-Normal amounts of fluoride added to public water supplies and bottled water are safe for children and adults.
-If your child needs extra fluoride, your dentist may recommend a fluoride supplement.
-Or the dentist may apply fluoride to your child's teeth.
-Keep fluoride supplements out of reach of your child.
-Too much fluoride can be toxic and can stain a child's teeth.
+If your child needs extra fluoride, the dentist may recommend a supplement or may apply fluoride to your child's teeth.
+Keep fluoride supplements out of your child's reach.